15 Extremely Actionable Lead Generation Strategies (Works GREAT in 2020)

 Say hello to Facebook Messenger marketing.

-With over 1.3 billion users, Messenger is a channel with the potential to change the way you look at digital marketing forever.
+Facebook Messenger has over 2 billion active users, and it has the potential to change the way you look at digital marketing forever.

 E-mail has been the king of marketing channels since the early days of the internet, and the reason is largely due to the ability to personalize the content inside of the emails.